-Ears that protrude too far from the head can be embarrassing for children as well as adults.
+When ears protrude too far from the head it can be embarrassing for children, as well as adults.
 At The Colton Center, our otoplasty procedure to correct protruding ears will create a more natural look and build back your confidence.

 What is Otoplasty?

 An Otoplasty procedure corrects the position, shape or proportion of ears that “stick out” or protrude out noticeably from the head.
 Otoplasty can also be used to improve defects in the ear structure as well as ears that have been damaged by injury.

 - Bring proportion and balance to the ears and face

 - Provide an increase in self-esteem by correcting even the most minor deformities

 - Correct any dissatisfactory results from previous ear surgeries